NikkaLuna/AWS-Cloud-Resume/README.md

 It provided a structured approach for creating a resume website hosted on AWS and offered me the opportunity to learn and implement various AWS services and best practices.

-Please view the final product here: [Cloud Resume Project](https://andreahayes-cloudresumechallenge.com)
+Please view the completed website here: [Cloud Resume Project](https://andreahayes-cloudresumechallenge.com)

 ## Features